 Note: No children under 12; the reserve is closed May to October

 Just outside Porterville is the popular campsite Beaverlac.
-Enjoy an early-morning dip in the dam, or pick one of the picturesque hiking trails and make your way alongside the river until you get to the rock pool.
+There’s a dam that’s perfect for an early morning dip, or pick one of the picturesque hiking trails and make your way along the river until you get to the rock pool.
 There, you can jump off one of the cliffs into the dark water below.

 What should you bring?
 Bring your booking confirmation for your camping spot, firstly.
 Then some good walking shoes, and snacks and water are advised as well.

-Fauna and flora: You may see predators such as caracals, wild cats, mongooses, and genets.
-There are reports of leopard in the area, although sightings are very rare.
+Fauna and flora: You may see predators such as caracals, wild cats, mongooses and genets.
+There are reports of leopards in the area, although sightings are very rare.
 There are over 100 bird species, including the Cape rockjumper, the black eagle, the goshawk and the jackal buzzard, according to management.